-36. In December 2017, this action was originally filed alleging KRS Pension and Insurance Funds and Trusts were underfunded, financially impaired and in danger of failure.
+- 37. In December 2017, this action was originally filed alleging KRS Pension and Insurance Funds and Trusts were underfunded, financially impaired and in danger of failure.
 They have never recovered.
-Today, they remain the worst funded plans in the United States and are "essentially bankrupt" - all because of a course of misconduct beginning in or before 2008 that decimated KRS and its pension and insurance funds, almost destroying them until the wrongdoing was finally shut down in 2016.
-Unfortunately, the damage continues.
+Today, they remain the worst funded plans in the United States and are "essentially bankrupt" all because of a course of misconduct beginning in or before 2008 that decimated KRS and its pension and insurance funds, almost destroying them until the wrongdoing was finally shut down in 2016.
+Unfortunately, the damage continues. - B. The Trustees/Officers' and Defendants' Wrongful Course of Conduct - 1.
+Investment Losses and False Actuarial Assumptions Plunge KRS into a Crisis in 2009-10 - 38.
+Between 2001 and 2009, the funded status of the KRS Funds declined due to large investment losses, which severely damaged KRS's investment portfolio and demonstrated that the 7.75% Assumed Annual Rate of Investment Return ("AARIR")

-B. The Trustees/Officers' and Defendants' Wrongful Course of Conduct the Trustees had been using for years was unrealistic and would never be achieved.
+the Trustees had been using for years was unrealistic and would never be achieved.
 By 2009-10, the Trustees were facing accelerating retirements, requiring KRS to pay out increasing amounts to longer-living retirees while slowing government hiring - meaning fewer new hires, i.e., less new money coming into the Plans.
 Billions in investment losses and deteriorating demographics had hurt the funds.
 The T/Os were trapped in a financial/demographic vise.